gctools-outilsgc/aurora-website/src/docs/en/overview/introduction.md

 ## How to use

 Every element in Aurora design system has a design component, code and documentation.
-By downloading our UI kit (for Adobe Illustrator) you have access to all of the components sketches in addition to the code provided on the site.
+By downloading the UI kit (for Adobe Illustrator) you have access to all of the components sketches in addition to the code provided on the site.

 We recommend that while building a new product you begin by following the system as closely as possible, then you can adapt certain elements (i.e. colours, language style, icons) to suit your own product or brand.